toptal/xene/docs/dialogs.md

 }
 ```

-Only call of `parse` method is important in this example which we call with some parser `locationParser` function([read more about parsers](PASTE LINK HERE)).
+The only call of `parse` method is important in this example which we call with some parser `locationParser` function([read more about parsers](PASTE LINK HERE)).
 What it parses you may ask?
-Under the hood each `Dialog` has queue of parsers and `Dialog` takes parsers from that queue and applies to last user message untill queue is empty or parser failed to parse.
+Under the hood, each `Dialog` has a queue of parsers and `Dialog` takes parsers from that queue and applies to last user message until the queue is empty or parser failed to parse.
 In our example `locationParser` will run on initial user message.

-Method `parse` is overloaded and even tho is generic, and the behaviour of function is slighly different depending on arguments.
+Method `parse` is overloaded and even tho is generic, and the behavior of the function is slightly different depending on arguments.
 But don't worry, it's still very easy to understand.

 #### 1.
 ```ts